 Requirements for OpenCV and Anaconda

-– For Anaconda—Minimum 3 GB disk space to download and install.
+- – For Anaconda—A minimum 3 GB disk space to download and install.

 Installing Anaconda : Head over to continuum.io/downloads/ and install the latest version of Anaconda.
 Make sure to install the “Python 3.6 Version” for the appropriate architecture.
 Install it with the default settings.

 OpenCV (Open Source Computer Vision) is a computer vision library that contains various functions to perform operations on pictures or videos.
 It was originally developed by Intel but was later maintained by Willow Garage and is now maintained by Itseez.
-This library is cross-platform that is it is available on multiple programming language such as Python, C++ etc.
+This library is cross-platform that is it is available in multiple programming languages such as Python, C++ etc.

-Steps to import opencv on anaconda in windows environment‘
+Steps to import OpenCV on anaconda in windows environmentMinimum

 Step 2:- Now you will see a menu with various options like Jupiter notebook , Spyder etc. This is Anaconda Environment.